lanmarc77/playaway/README.md

 ### Creating .AWB files
 The format used is [AMR-WB+](https://en.wikipedia.org/wiki/Extended_Adaptive_Multi-Rate_%E2%80%93_Wideband).
 This is a documented codec but not implemented in any well used open source software.
 Ffmpeg as a very long standing [feature request](https://trac.ffmpeg.org/ticket/6140).
 It was necessary to get the freely available (windows only...mmppff) decoder and encoder from [here at 3GPP](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1451).
 Only the files encoder.exe and er-libisomedia.dll are needed to encode new AMR-WB+ files from .wav files.
 The encoder.exe runs without any problems using wine.
+Faster is the Linux port from Dhiru Kohlia (see how to get it below).
 I experimented a bit and was successful with generating a .wav file from e.g. an MP3 using ffmpeg with the following command line.
 `
 ffmpeg -i input.mp3 -f wav -c:a pcm_s16le -ar 44100 -empty_hdlr_name 1 -fflags +bitexact -flags:v +bitexact -flags:a +bitexact -map_metadata -1 input_as_wav.wav